Gyurgious/Gyurgious/README.md

  Hi!
-I'm Quang, a Computer Science Student at the Unviersity of Houston 😀
+I'm Quang, a motivated and driven software developer/enginner 😀

 I have hands-on experience in:
 - full-stack website development 🖥️